maslick/realtimer/README.md

 ![Realtimer architecture](realtimer.png)

 The *Tracker* module is a non-blocking REST API you can call to publish events (via GET).

 The *CLI client* works as subscriber to an event bus.
+It is using RxJava, generating a stream of Events (can be filtered, transformed, etc).

-**Realtimer** leverages Vert.x [1] - a distributed event bus backed by a simple concurrency model (node.js-like, non-blocking).
+**Realtimer** leverages Vert.x [1] - a distributed event bus backed by a simple concurrency model.
-In the simplest scenario one can have one Tracker instance and multiple clients.
-Clients are fault-tolerant, meaning they operate regardless of whether the Tracker service is running or not (clients restart connection automatically after 5 sec).
+In the simplest scenario one can have one ``Tracker`` service instance and multiple websocket clients.
+Clients are fault-tolerant, meaning they operate regardless of whether the ``Tracker`` service is running or not (clients reconnect automatically 5 sec after the connection is down).

 **Realtimer** is scalable.
 It can be containerized (Docker) and scaled up in a Kubernetes cluster.
 Multiple *Tracker* instances (running on different nodes) share the exact-same event bus.
-This is achieved by using a cluster manager (Hazelcast, Apache Ignite).
+This is achieved by using a cluster manager (e.g. Hazelcast, Apache Ignite, etc).

-These *Tracker* instances can be put behind a load-balancer (provided by k8s), forming a distributed, fault-tolerant and highly available system.
+*Tracker* instances can be put behind a load-balancer (provided by k8s), forming a distributed, fault-tolerant and highly available system.
 Ideally, ``HttpServerVert`` and ``WebsocketVert`` verticles would be deployed to different containers and can be scaled independently.

 [1] https://en.wikipedia.org/wiki/Vert.x

 ## TO-DO list

+* Add Mongo as persistence layer (implement the ``Repo`` interface)
 * Put ``HttpServerVert`` and ``WebsocketVert`` to different modules (jars, Docker containers)
 * Use a cluster manager (Hazelcast, Apache Ignite, Zookeeper, Infinispan)
-* Add Mongo as persistence layer (implement the ``Repo`` interface)
 * Add Dockerfile, k8s configuration yaml (service: ``LoadBalancer``)
-* Test on minikube
+* Test on minikube (locally)
 * Deploy to Google Kubernetes Engine (use gcr.io as container registry)

 ## Installation